ablueblaze/FM-005-expenses-chart-component/README.md

   Improve accessability score

 - What would I like to do to improve the project in the future?
+  Find a way to implement the same design but with grid.
+    Not sure that would be an improvement.
 - Potential feature list?